CesarPazzi/My-Scripts/README.md

 I will try to put a README.md on each folder containing a brief description of what the script do.

-If you found an issue on the code or improve the script you are free to make a Pull Request to continue helping each other.
+If you found an issue on the code or improve the script you are free to make a Pull Request to continue helping each other..